Aerial view of Biot medieval hilltop village with terracotta rooftops, stone ramparts, and cypress trees on the French Riviera hinterland

 Frequently Asked Questions about Biot

-The median price per square metre for villas in Biot is approximately €5,500, with the average sale price around €950,000.
-Prices vary by sector — the Vieux Village commands €6,800/m² for its historic charm, while Clausonnes near Sophia Antipolis offers value at €5,200/m².
+The 2024 DVF median for houses in Biot is €6,122 per m², with a 2024 DVF median sale price of €945,575.
+Prices vary by sector (agency indications) — the Vieux Village commands around €6,800/m² for its historic charm, while Clausonnes near Sophia Antipolis offers value at €5,200/m².
 Les Combes provides countryside properties from €4,800/m².

-Biot has shown consistent price growth of 3.5% year-on-year.
+Biot's DVF median price per m² rose 2.3% from 2023 to 2024 (€5,984 to €6,122).
 Its unique position straddling Sophia Antipolis with the closest coastal access among hinterland villages drives strong rental demand from tech professionals.
-At €5,500/m², it represents the best value entry point while maintaining strong appreciation fundamentals.
+At a 2024 DVF median of €6,122/m², it remains a strong-value entry point among the main villages.

 Biot is internationally famous for its verrerie (glass-blowing) tradition, revived in 1956.
 The village's "bubble glass" (verre bullé) is exported worldwide.
 Biot is also home to the Musée National Fernand Léger and holds the distinction of being the original commune where Sophia Antipolis was founded in 1969.